AceOfSpades-JFK/MusicPlayer/README.md

 and for 2 seconds, the previous track fades out and gets unloaded.
 The new track loads, plays, and then fades in to full volume.

-## Planned features

-- Editor UI to add/remove music to the tracklist
-- Track BPM and time-signatures
-- Adjust playback speed
-- Time markers
-- Music switching depending on time markers

-# Documentation

-This section explains how to work with the MusicPlayer.

-## tracklist.json
+### Tracklist

-This file should be located in the root of the project folder.
+`tracklist.json` should be located in the root of the project folder.
 Here is an example of a tracklist:

     {
         "tracks": [